 Dove's conviction was set aside in 1987 because evidence that had not been admitted at trial was viewed by the jury.
 She was convicted at a second trial in March 1987 and sentenced to 20 years in prison.

 Noble’s conviction was reversed in November 1987.
 The court ruled allowing the children to testify by video tape violated Noble’s 6th Amendment right to confront witnesses.

 At Noble's second trial an expert witness testified that the children had been brainwashed and that the method of interviewing and interrogating the children was suggestive, coercive and produced bizarre and false claims of abuse.
 Noble was acquitted on April 9, 1988.

 Dove’s conviction was reversed on March 31, 1989.
-The Eighth Court of Appeals ruled that the prosecution had presented extensive hearsay and inadmissible evidence about uncharged allegations that tainted the trial.
+The Texas Court of Appeals for the Seventh District ruled that the prosecution had presented extensive hearsay and inadmissible evidence about uncharged allegations that tainted the trial.

-In April 1990, the state dismissed the charges against Dove.
+On April 4, 1990, the prosecution dismissed the charges against Dove.

 – Maurice Possley

 The National Registry of Exonerations is a project of the Newkirk Center for Science & Society at University of California Irvine, the University of Michigan Law School and Michigan State University College of Law.
 It was founded in 2012 in conjunction with the Center on Wrongful Convictions at Northwestern University School of Law.
 The Registry provides detailed information about every known exoneration in the United States since 1989—cases in which a person was wrongly convicted of a crime and later cleared of all the charges based on new evidence of innocence.
 The Registry also maintains a more limited database of known exonerations prior to 1989.